 Many different types of drinks contain compounds that may help reduce cholesterol levels or healthfully maintain them, such as oat and soy drinks.

 Cholesterol is a waxy substance the body uses to make cells and hormones.
 High-density lipoprotein (HDL) and low-density lipoprotein (LDL) are two different kinds of cholesterol.
-When cholesterol levels are unhealthful, it increases the risk of serious health conditions, such as stroke or heart attacks.

 This article discusses drinks that may help control cholesterol levels, as well as drinks to avoid.
 It also lists alternative approaches that may be useful for people who wish to achieve more healthful cholesterol levels.